Setlerr/IBC_Discord_Bot/README.md

 TODO:
--Create events using bot command \n
+- Create events using bot command
--Editing events as a bot/admin \n
+- Editing events as a bot/admin
--sign up and resign for events.
+- sign up and resign for events.